barbosa/clorox/README.md

 //
 ```

 I've never liked this 8 lines above (7 coment lines + 1 blank one).
 It does nothing but just puts a lot of unuseful information in the beginning of your Objective-C/Swift files.
 If it is an open source project or if it is gonna be distributed, then yes, it makes sense to have it.
-Otherwise, it is just waste of LOC.
+Otherwise, it is just a waste of LOC.
 I'll tell you why, line by line:

 1. Blank comment;
 2. File name: static.
 Xcode **doesn't change it** if you rename the file;